 My go-to recipe for classic, creamy, zesty, Southern potato salad.

-For years and years, I’ve been receiving requests from many of you for a classic, ultra-creamy, mustardy, pickle-y, homemade potato salad recipe (Team Mayo!) here on the blog.
-At the same time, I’ve been receiving requests from many others of you (Team Don’t-Wanna-Come-Anywhere-Near-Mayo) for a zippy, savory, easy potato salad recipe that you make without inviting Miracle Whip to the party.
+For years and years, I’ve been receiving requests from many of you mayo lovers for a classic, ultra-creamy, mustardy, pickle-y, homemade potato salad recipe here on the blog.
+And, at the same time, I’ve been receiving requests from others for a zippy, savory, easy potato salad recipe that you make without inviting Miracle Whip to the party.

 Well this week, all potato salad eaters are welcome here on the blog, because I have — not one, not two, but — three brand new potato salad recipes to share with you!
-Basically, a potato salad for everyone!!
-I have high hopes that one of these three recipes will become your new go-to this season, so stay tuned to see which one will be your pick.
-But as for today, I’m kicking off this series by returning to my Midwestern roots by sharing the classic potato salad recipe that reigned supreme at the thousand church basement potlucks of my childhood…
+A potato salad for everyone!!
+I have high hopes that one of these three recipes will become your new go-to this season.
+And today, I’m kicking off this series by returning to my Midwestern roots by sharing the classic potato salad recipe that reigned supreme at the thousand church basement potlucks of my childhood…

 …this classic, creamy, Southern potato salad. ♡